oneeve8/kobble-data/content/feamber.md

 Once something is defined, it begins to have substance and purpose.
 The border of a defined reality is the *edge* of reality.
 Things that are not yet defined are what set the limits between this realm and the realm of possibilities.
 Perhaps *out there* it is simply a gelatinous, nebulous collection of potentialities.

-This world began with the naming of things by a conscious being— a human being.
+PErhapsThis world began with the naming of things by a conscious being— a human being.

 A matrix or world can be built around an idea or ideas.